You can travel cheaper.

 - Google maps: mark off all the places of interest under “saved”.
 Also, download the area map for use offline.
 Your GPS is available for offline use with offline maps.

 - Atlas Obscura is probably my favourite place to find interesting and weird places to see in your travels.
 Don’t just do all the normal things – check out anything from a bookshop with all their books on boats to haunted hotels on this site!

 Top tips during your trip

-Have your paperwork in a folder, which include bank statements, passports, visa letters, proof of accommodation and other important info
+- Have your paperwork in a folder, which includes bank statements, passports, visa letters, proof of accommodation and other important info

 Don’t spend money on things you will not remember, and certainly not on souvenirs for people you don’t care about.

 For the sake of your budget, your work and your planning, Your holiday should be booked months in advance.

 Plan to rest and get your strength back to a healthy level.